twitter/caladrius/docs/caladrius_design/caladrius_design.md

         pass
 ```

-At it simplest a concrete implementation of traffic model could take the arrival rate into the specified topology over the last hour and return an average as that as a predictor for the next hour.
+At its simplest a concrete implementation of traffic model could take the
+arrival rate into the specified topology over the last hour and return an
+average as the prediction for the next hour.
+Of course more sophisticated time
+series analysis methods could be employed by implementing a new `TrafficModel`
+and adding it to the appropriate class list in the configuration file (see
+@sec:config).

 # Metrics Interface {#sec:metrics}

 The Metrics interface will provide methods for accessing and summarising
 performance metrics from a given metrics source.
-For example concrete implementations could allow metrics to be extracted from the Heron Topology Master metrics API or the Cuckoo timeseries database.
+For example concrete
+implementations could allow metrics to be extracted from the Heron Topology
+Master metrics API or the Cuckoo timeseries database.

 There is a master `MetricsClient` abstract base class which is the superclass
-for each of the DSPS metric client interfaces e.g. `HeronMetrics`,
+for each of the DSPS metric client interfaces: `HeronMetrics`,
 `StormMetrics` etc. The DSPS metric client interfaces define the methods
 required to model topologies and traffic for each of the supported DSPSs.

+The class to be used for the metrics and other client interfaces is specified
+in the configuration file as are the implementation specific configuration
+options for those classes.

 # Graph Interface {#sec:graph}